Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-03-Data-for-software-engineering/Section-02-Standard-Data-Types/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [3.1 Number systems and two's complement](../Section-01-Number-systems-and-twos-complement/index.md).
-Make sure you understand how computers store numbers.

 Every piece of information in a program must be stored as a specific **data type**.
 Think of data types like containers - you wouldn't store milk in a cardboard box or books in a bucket.
 Similarly, computers need the right "container" (data type) to store different kinds of information correctly and efficiently.